PeachyPeachSM64/sm64ex-omm/README.md

   - Download the [OMM Builder Setup Script](https://github.com/PeachyPeachSM64/sm64ex-omm-resources/raw/master/omm_builder_setup.zip).

   - Extract the `.zip` archive and execute `omm_builder_setup.bat`.
-It will install everything needed for the builder to work.
+It will install everything needed for the builder to work.<br>*Note:* Running this script as administrator will enable the options `Open MinGW64 here` and `Open OMM Builder here` in the Explorer context menu (right click).

   - Once done, open the folder `sm64ex-omm` and place your copy of the **Super Mario 64 US ROM** inside it, next to the Python script `omm_builder.py`, and rename it `baserom.us.z64`.